eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 There are plenty of resources online these days to learn about crypto.
 I've made a [**YouTube playlist**](https://www.youtube.com/playlist?list=PLJr1hnSQ56-Zyg48p5zKarzIOJh2vwaCk) with all the videos that I think are helpful, sorted from fundamental topics to those more advanced.
-If you're new to crypto I **highly recommend** watching at least the first video.
+If you're new to crypto I **highly recommend** watching at least the first video (it's only 2 mins).
 Pro tip: I normally watch at 1.5x speed.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLJr1hnSQ56-Zyg48p5zKarzIOJh2vwaCk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="center-block"></iframe>